jocelynmutso/documentation-test/src/markdown/001_advanced_operations/000_lists.md

 * `Survey Group` and  `Survey Group (Vertical)` local lists are created at the group level.

 Click the hamburger icon in the top-right corner of the response editor.
 Then select "Options".
 Select "Create new local list".
-The process of creating a local list creation is identical to that of a global list.
+The process of creating a local list is identical to that of a global list.
 The new local list will automatically be inserted into the question once "OK" is selected.

 ---

 ### Using a list in a Choice or Multi-Choice response field {#using-list-choice-multichoice}

-Lists used in combination with `Choice`or `Multi-choice` types must be inserted **at the response level**.
+Lists used in combination with `Choice` or `Multi-choice` types must be inserted **at the response level**.
 Lists used in combination with `Survey Group` or `Vertical Survey Group` must be inserted **at the group level**.